“Max Turns Yellow”

 Spuyten Duyvil, 2000.
 "How well she writes about class, social and political eras.
 I am reminded of Dawn Powell and Edith Wharton situations so specifically and brilliantly drawn they must be true.
 We know Babs and Mr. Rich, Tom and the weeping French school-mistress.
 So interwoven are their contradictions and questions this book seems infinitely longer than it is."

 Stop Press (UK) 1997.
 Rare and out of print, but a treasure: Seventeen drawings of sticks in a jar by Basil King, accompanied by 17 poems for each one by Martha King.
 66 pages.
 Black and white illustrations.

 To Purchase Martha King books, click on cover images ➜

 "Seventy Years ago in the South" (prose, text)

 "True Stories from Lynchburg" (prose, text)

-Critique on Paul Blackburn (text)
+Critique on Paul Blackburn (text from 2000)